-Since all integrated-C-loss results are taken as the difference from a non-drought baseline biomass (B{base}) and all droughts will result in a loss of C.
+Since all severity-drought index results are taken as the difference from a non-drought baseline biomass (Bbase) and all droughts will result in a loss of C.

-We also use integrated-C-loss to examine the role of drought, temperature and eCO2 change for moderating or exacerbating the impacts of drought on forest C stocks; i.e., to evaluate the hypotheses illustrated in Fig. 1c.
-To assess these impacts of changing climates, we calculate an "integrated-C-change" (Eq.
+We also use the severity-drought index as a starting point to examine the role of drought, temperature and eCO2 change for moderating or exacerbating the impacts of drought on forest C stocks; i.e., to evaluate the hypotheses illustrated in Fig. 1c.
+To assess these impacts of changing climates, we calculate a severity-climate index (Eq.
 4).
-Defined as the difference between the integrated-C-loss due to drought alone (Eqs.
-1-3) under present climate, and the integrated-C-loss due to the combined effects of drought and climate change (i.e., five scenarios of temperature increase and eCO2):
+Defined as the difference between the severity-drought index due to drought alone (Eqs.
+1-3) under present climate, and the severity index due to the combined effects of drought and climate change (i.e., five scenarios of temperature increase and eCO2), still integrated over time to account for recovery: